 Under his leadership in the 60s, Dr. King made it quite clear that he did not subscribe to James Cone’s ideas.
 He rejected the militant philosophy of Cone and Malcolm X and denounced any radicalized movement.
 Dr. King believed that a radicalized movement would do nothing to achieve equality and would indeed destroy the fabric of American ideas of freedom.
 In fact, in his Birmingham letter, Dr. King himself publicly denounced a radicalized revolution.
 King said, “(A radicalized civil rights movement) is one of bitterness and hatred, and it comes perilously close to advocating violence.
 It is expressed in the various black nationalist groups that are springing up across the nation, the largest and best known being Elijah Muhammad’s Muslim movement.
 Nourished by the Negro’s frustration over the continued existence of racial discrimination, this movement is made up of people who have lost faith in America, who have absolutely repudiated Christianity, and who have concluded that the white man is an incorrigible ‘devil’.”

 I know this temptation well.
-I grew up in the inner-city of Atlanta as a poor, “white trash” kid, who suffered abuse of almost every kind.
+As I said at the beginning of this post – I grew up in the inner-city of Atlanta as a poor, “white trash” kid, who suffered abuse of almost every kind.
 For so long, I used my painful experience as a weapon and a badge of honor.
 I often qualified my sense of subtle superiority with “You just don’t know what it’s like to be me…” I didn’t realize that this posture came from a twisted sense of pride in me and it pushed people away, instead of inviting them in.
 We all need to examine our hearts and fight against this temptation.
 If we have already yielded to the temptation, then we need to repent.

-I believe that there are many, many, many people in this country – black and white – who want to stand together in a common fight for freedom and equality.
-They lament the injustices made against African-Americans.
+In closing, I believe that there are many, many, many people in this country today – black and white – who want to stand together in a common fight for freedom and equality.
+They lament the injustices against African-Americans.
+They lament the violent hatred and death that we saw in Charlottesville.
 They lament the calculated murder of police officers in Dallas.
-They lament the senseless killing of those in the LGBT community.
-They lament the continuous attacks that are led by radicalized Muslims.
-It grieves them deeply to see the violent face of racism and class-ism.
-But as Christians – black and white – we must learn to lament together in the face of ALL injustice.
+They lament the senseless killing of those in the LGBT community in Orlando.
+And they lament the continuous attacks that are led by radicalized Muslims.
+It grieves them deeply to see the violent face of facism, racism and class-ism in our country and in our world.
+But as Christians – black and white – we must learn to lament TOGETHER and work TOGETHER in the face of ALL injustice.
 Because, if all lives do not matter, then truly no life matters at all.

 Tim Melton, Associate Pastor, Surfside PCA Church (Myrtle Beach, SC)